Where do puffins live in Ireland?

 Puffins in Ireland – Rathlin Island, N. Ireland

-Rathlin Island lies just six miles off the north coast of Northern Ireland and is accessible by ferry from Ballycastle, Co.
-Antrim, and it is home to one of the UK’s largest seabird colonies, including hundreds of puffins.
+Rathlin Island lies just six miles off the north coast of Northern Ireland’s Causeway Coast and is accessible by ferry from Ballycastle, Co.
+Antrim, and it is home to one of the UK’s largest seabird colonies, including hundreds of puffins and you find some great glamping at the Rathlin Island Glamping Pods.

 The ferry ride to Rathlin can take either 40 or 20 minutes depending on which ferry you catch the cost is around £12.00 return.
 You can buy your tickets at the Ferry offices in Ballycastle and park your car there for a small fee.